kaelzhang/node-typo/README.md

 var typo = new Typo(options);
 ```

-##### options.clean `Boolean`
+##### options.colors `Boolean`

-Optional, default to `false`
+Optional, default to `true`

-If true, typo will clean all styles and output pure text, which is really helpfull if you use typo in CI.
+If true, typo will clean all styles (colors, bold, etc) and output the pure text, which is really helpfull if you use typo in CI.

 ##### options.output `Stream.Writeable`